kartoza/sawps/docs/src/user/manual/user-roles.md

 | **National data scientist**   | A national data reviewer that can view data down to property lever and use the data for e.g. planning and permitting.                            |
 | **Site administrator**        | A SANBI staff member with superuser access to all functionality on the site and the Django admin page.                                           |
 | **Statistician**              | A user who has access to the statistics portal and R code uploader.                                                                              |

 ## User Roles

 1. **Unnamed user**: A user on the internet who is not registered with the site.

     ![Unnamed user](./img/user-role-1.png)

-    * **Full access**: The unnamed user have full access to login, register, about, contact, and help page.
-Unnamed user can access documentation site.
+    * **Full access**: The unnamed user has full access to login, register, about, contact, and help page.
+Unnamed users can access documentation site.

 2. **Floating user**: A registered user who does not have an organisation and needs to request addition to/of organisation.

     ![Floating user](./img/user-role-2.png)

-    * **Full access**: The floating user have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication and help page.
-Floating user can access documentation site.
+    * **Full access**: The floating user has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication and help page.
+Floating users can access documentation site.

 3. **Organisation member**: A user who is registered on the site and part of an organisation.

     ![Organisation member](./img/user-role-4.png)

-    * **Full access**: The organisation member have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, data upload, property upload, and species upload page.
-Organisation member can access documentation site.
+    * **Full access**: The organisation member has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, data upload, property upload, and species upload page.
+Organisation members can access documentation site.

     * **Access with conditions**: The organisation member can access the following pages with conditions.

-        1. **Organisation member page**: Can not add people to organisation.
+        1. **Organisation member page**: Cannot add people to organisation.

         2. **Explore page map tab**: Can see their organisation properties and information on the map.